chitianhao/ts-arg-parse/README.md

 ArgParser is powerful and easy-to-use command line Parsing for ATS.
 The program defines what it requires by adding commands and options.
 Then ArgParser will figure out what is related from the command line.
-All parsed arguments and function will be put in ParsedArgs available for users to use.
+All parsed arguments and function will be put in Arguments available for users to use.

 Create a parser